mary2002/Game2048/README.md

 # Game2048
-This game is written in console environment.It compiles by gcc compiler.It's just for practice.
+This game is written in console environment.It compiles by gcc compiler in linux.It's just for practice. you can play game by 2 and 4 and 6 and 8 keys.if you use another keys,program doesn't work. if you press the 8 keys all of the numbers move to up, if you press the 2 keys all of the numbers move to down, if you press the 4 keys all of the numbers move to left, if you press the 6 keys all of the numbers move to right, and if two numbers close together in a row,adding them and two numbers above together in a colum,adding them. if you achive 2048 number,you win and if all of the houses matrix became full, you lose.

 The steps of project: